top of page

 If You’re Ready to Overcome…

-If you are ready to work with someone who will support you in your healing journey as you overcome life-altering obstacles, someone who will help you create a new mindset and outlook on life unlimited by what past traumatic events, illness, addiction, or self-doubt have led you to believe, then Coaching through Refuge Life Services is right for you!
+If you are ready to work with someone who will support you in your healing journey as you overcome life-altering obstacles, someone who will help you create a new mindset and outlook on life unlimited by what past traumatic events, fear or self-doubt have lead you to believe, then coaching through Refuge Life Services is right for you!

 Coaching for Mental Health Support & Self-Care